Phishing Scams: How to Spot Them and What to Do

-Phishing scams are just another attempt to get valuable information.
-Scammers send a mass email to every address they can find.
-Typically the message will appear to come from a bank or financial institution.
-The email states that you should update your information for one reason or another, and they usually provide a link that you can click to do so.
+Update your information: A message appears to come from a bank or financial institution.
+The email states that you should update your information (like your password) for some reason, and they usually provide a link that you can click to do so.